-On our visit with family in Nigeria almost three months ago, I brought back some of my favorite yummy Nigerian snacks, in addition to some very hot pepper because despite what you might have heard, “spicy” Spanish food is practically non existent.
+I brought back some of my best, yummy Nigerian snacks on a recent visit, in addition to some very hot pepper because despite what you might have heard, “spicy” Spanish food is practically non existent.
 At least not in the way you think.
 You order something spicy and keep wondering where the heat is! .
-Alas, my stash of goodies have finally been consumed.
-I wanted to share with you some of my all time favorite and definitely yummy Nigerian snacks.
+I want to share with you some of my all time favourite and definitely yummy Nigerian snacks.
 Some look easy to make too, so if you’re feeling adventurous, you can try this at home.
 I haven’t written about food in a while.
-Feast your eyes on some savory Nigerian treats.
+Feast your eyes on some savoury and best Nigerian treats.

 Coconut Balls (Shuku Shuku):

 Without a doubt, this is my all time favorite snack.
 It’s made with coconut flakes, sugar and egg yolk.
 I have seen various recipes online.
 However, most don’t look like the one from the street vendor.
 I suspect there is honey in the mix somewhere.
 All l know is, it tastes absolutely delicious.
 I can never stop eating it when l go home.